penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05-add-user-context-to-tools.md

 - [Configure your App Service or Azure Functions app to use Microsoft Entra sign-in](https://learn.microsoft.com/azure/app-service/configure-authentication-provider-aad)

 > [!NOTE]
+>
-> For testing and development scenarios, OBO will still work in the Azure Portal chat client without Easy Auth.
+> For testing and development scenarios, OBO still works without Easy Auth in the chat client through the Azure portal.

 ## Part 1 - Choose the identity model for each tool action